lindseysim/templatize/more/functions/README.md

 ### Function evaluation and caching

 As demonstrated earlier, functions can return almost anything and be appropriately handled from there.
 However, functions that return a function will continue to be re-evaluated until it returns a non-function value.
-Or it will error if it begins to detect an infinite recursion (the max. number of recursions or stack overflow limit is kept quite strict at 99).
+Or it will error if it begins to detect an infinite recursion (the max. number of recursions or overflow limit is set to 99).

 Functions are evaluated when they are first called (or never if they are not).
 After the first call however, the returned value from the first evaluation is cached.
 If the function is passed to a context however, it is considered dynamic and re-evaluated each time (even if the same context).
-In such a way, this is a shortcut to bypass caching, by passing a context when calling the function, even if that context is not used.
+In such a way, this is a shortcut to bypass caching even if the passed context is not used.

 &nbsp; *Template:*

 ```
-{{count}},
+{{   count}}-{{i}}<br />
-{{.->count}}-{{i}},
+{{.->count}}-{{i}}<br />
-{{count}}-{{i}},
+{{   count}}-{{i}}<br />
 {{.->count}}-{{i}}
 ```